Winding quotients for virtual period maps of rank 1: Abstract

 \section{Abstract}

-We illustrate a rank 1 model of virtual period maps and their associated winding quotient, where the winding quotient is a new phenomenon appeared in a recent study of virtual period maps and it requires a reformulation of the classical inversion problem for the period maps.
-We answer to the new inversion problem by introducing the $q$-multiplicatively periodic function, whose pull-back to the winding covering space is the Weierstrass $\wp$-function up to a correction by Eisenstein series $E_2$, and which was used in recent mathematical physics.
+We illustrate a rank 1 model of virtual period maps and their associated winding quotients.
+The winding quotient is a new notion that appears in the recent study of virtual period maps due to the appearance of exponents which are imaginary numbers.
+It requires a reformulation of the classical inversion problem for the classical period maps.
+We answer to the new inversion problem by introducing a $q$-multiplicatively periodic function, whose pull-back to the winding covering space is the Weierstrass $\wp$-function up to a correction by Eisenstein series $E_2$.
+This function appears as the propagator on elliptic curves in mathematical physics.